 Occupational Therapy Process: Intervention

-This course is intended for an interprofessional audience, including nurses, dietitians, EMTs and paramedics, fitness professionals, speech-language pathologists and occupational therapists.
+This course is intended for multiple professions, including nurses, athletic trainers, audiologists, dietitians, fitness professionals, occupational therapists, and speech-language pathologists.

 Occupational Therapists: Take this version of the course to ensure you receive appropriate credit.

 ContinuingEducation.com is an approved provider of continuing education for occupational therapists by the American Occupational Therapy Association.
 AOTA does not endorse specific course content, products, or clinical procedures.

 ContinuingEducation.com is also accredited by the Florida Board of Occupational Therapy (provider # FBN 50-1489).

 Course Originally Released on:

 Date of Most Recent Review:

 Unless stated above, the planners and authors of this course have declared no relevant conflicts of interest that relate to this educational activity.
 ContinuingEducation.com guarantees this educational activity is free from bias.

 Please see CE Course Instructions to learn how to earn CE credit for this module.